Contract versus Permanent? Which is better?

 The short termism endemic in today’s working environment has a direct influence on the nature of employment contracts.

 The dominance of technology has created a modus operandi where workflows are more frequently being encased in projects.
 This means that tasks become time definitional.
 This then also means that if you are an organisation with a high propensity for project related work you will employ staff on a contract basis.
-When the new checkpoint firewall is up and running you no longer need the technical build expertise and can scale down the number of contractors and retain those needed for operations and upgrades.
+When the new checkpoint firewall is up and running you no longer need the technical build expertise and can scale down the number of contractors and retain those needed for maintenance operations and upgrades.

 More employees are working remotely and there is a significant increase in the prevalence of part time contracts

-The fall in permanent contracts will have a direct influence on your career planning and is why we have adopted our coaching motto of ‘job choice is a journey, never a destination ‘.
+The fall in permanent contracts will have a direct influence on your career planning and is why we have adopted our coaching motto of ‘ career choice is a journey, never a destination ‘.
 We focus our career coaching on your personal development which ensures your core skills are always relevant in today’s volatile working environment.